gradle/gradle/design-docs/dependency-management-for-jvm-components.md

         }
     }

-## Feature: Build author that the API of a Java library requires some Java library
+## Feature: Build author declares that the API of a Java library requires some Java library

 For example: